nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * If a student's `Attendance` is `false` and the Participation score to be added is greater than 0, the student will also be marked as having attended the Studio.

 Examples:
+* `participation 4 ses/9 add/1` Adds `1` to the Participation score of student with index number `4` for Studio session `9`
 * `participation 1, 2, 3 ses/12 add/500`
 * `participation 4, 6 ses/2 add/-300`
-* `participation 4 ses/9 add/1`

-### Adding grades for an assessment:  `grade`
-Avengers will be able to add a student’s grade for a particular assessment.

-Format: `grade INDEX a/ASSESSMENT g/GRADE`

-* Record the student’s `GRADE` for the `ASSESSMENT`.
-* The input `GRADE` must be a positive integer.

-Example:
-* `grade 1 a/RA1 g/15`
+### Visualizing data in Academy Directory

-### Displaying the grades for an assessment:  `show`
+#### Displaying the grades for an assessment:  `show`
-Avengers will be able to view the grades and the average score of all the students for a particular assessment.
+Displays the grades and the average score of all the students for a particular assessment.

 Format: `show ASSESSMENT`